ucb-rit/savio-training-intro-fall-2021/intro.md

 Now we'll start up an interactive session, though often this sort of thing would be done via a batch job.

 ```
-srun -A fc_brownlab -p savio2 --nodes=2 --ntasks-per-node=24 -t 30:0 --pty bash
+srun -A fc_paciorek -p savio2 --nodes=2 --ntasks-per-node=24 -t 30:0 --pty bash
 ```

-Now we'll start up a cluster using IPython's parallel tools.
+Now we'll start up a cluster using *ipyparallel* tools.
 To do this across multiple nodes within a SLURM job, it goes like this:

 ```
 module load python/3.6 gcc openmpi